 Tynch has over 4,300 flight hours in the H-60.
-His aviation assignments include quality assurance officer (QAO) at Helicopter Anti-Submarine Squadron (HS) 2; Fleet Replacement Squadron Instructor Pilot and QAO at HS-10; Carrier Air Wing (CVW) 11 combat search and rescue officer; officer in charge and Sea Hawk Weapons and Tactics Instructor (SWTI) at Pacific Fleet HS Weapons and Tactics Unit and SWTI and maintenance officer at HS-6.
+His aviation assignments include quality assurance officer (QAO) at Helicopter Anti-Submarine Squadron (HS) 2; Fleet Replacement Squadron instructor pilot and QAO at HS-10; Carrier Air Wing (CVW) 11 combat search and rescue officer; officer in charge and Sea Hawk Weapons and Tactics instructor (SWTI) at Pacific Fleet HS Weapons and Tactics Unit and SWTI and maintenance officer at HS-6.

-Shore tours include National War College and Secretary of the Joint Staff (SJS) where he also played a key role in the inter-agency training for the civilian surge in Afghanistan during 2009-2010 and in the fall of 2011, he returned to Afghanistan to assess and report on the security, stability and governance of the eastern border provinces to assist the Headquarters International Security Assistance Force (ISAF) campaign plan.
-While on the Office of Chief of Naval Operations staff, he served as executive assistant to the director of the Navy Staff and Deputy Director of the Navy Staff.
+Shore tours include National War College and Secretary of the Joint Staff (SJS) where he also played a key role in the inter-agency training for the civilian surge in Afghanistan during 2009-2010 and in the fall of 2011, he returned to Afghanistan to assess and report on the security, stability and governance of the eastern border provinces to assist Headquarters International Security Assistance Force (ISAF) campaign plan.
+While on the Office of Chief of Naval Operations staff, he served as executive assistant to the director of the Navy Staff and deputy director of the Navy Staff.

-He has completed three tours as commanding officer starting with HS-8, 2006-2007, in Afghanistan as commander of Provincial Reconstruction Team, Kunar Province, 2008-2009 and as captain of USS Bonhomme Richard (LHD-6) in Sasebo, Japan, 2013-2015.
+He has completed 3 tours as commanding officer starting with HS-8, 2006-2007, in Afghanistan as commander of Provincial Reconstruction Team, Kunar Province, 2008-2009 and as captain of USS Bonhomme Richard (LHD-6) in Sasebo, Japan, 2013-2015.